galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
-> >  no, you will get a very messy bundle of colours.
+> >  No, you will get a very messy bundle of colours.
 > >
 > {: .solution}
 >
 {: .question}

-### ordination method: CCA
+### Ordination Method: CCA
 You can find the workflow "ampvis2 ordination plot v1.2 (cca transform_hellinger)" on Galaxy and use it for the tutorial.
-Metadata we used for this subset: metadata variable = Plant and metadata values = Aalborg East & Aalborg West.
+Metadata used for this subset: metadata variable = Plant and metadata values = Aalborg East & Aalborg West.

 > <comment-title></comment-title>
 > - use the same data set as for heatmaps